Searching for items

 - Search by value (matchcode)

 Many database fields allow free input and flexible formats.
-Internal standards for creating records are invaluable to facilitate later searches.
+Internal standards for creating records are invaluable to facilitate later searches. - Enter one or more Search terms.
+The database fields that are searched vary depending on the function.

-Note: You can find more detailed information in the tooltip that is displayed on mousehover. - More specific custom input fields are labelled with the name of the field to which they refer.
+- More specific custom input fields are labelled with the name of the field to which they refer.

-Example: "Subject" or "External number" - Search terms do not have to be complete, the beginnings of words will be enough.
+- Search terms do not have to be complete, the beginnings of words will be enough.
 The search results, however, will be more accurate for complete terms.

-E.g.: "War" finds Warwick, Warner, Warburg etc. - To search for a fragment that occurs in the middle of the word, enter an asterisk "*" as a wildcard.
+- To search for a fragment that occurs in the middle of the word, enter an asterisk "*" as a wildcard.

-Ex: "*roy" finds Conroy and Milroy - Search words do not have to be spelt completely correctly.
+- Search words do not have to be spelt completely correctly.
 The phonetic search also finds similar-sounding words.
 (German only)

 Example: The input "Meier" will find Meier, Mair and Meyer